 Dan Jones

-Dan Jones has advised clients on a variety of arbitration and class action matters, including numerous major cases before the U.S. Supreme Court, federal and state appellate courts and trial courts throughout the country.
+Dan Jones has advised clients on a variety of arbitration and class action matters, including numerous major cases before federal and state courts throughout the country at both the trial and appellate court levels.

 Bio